Can I Bet on Taylor Swift at Super Bowl 2024 in the US?

 The excitement of Super Bowl 2024 is amplified with the inclusion of Taylor Swift prop bets, thanks to her high-profile relationship with Chiefs’ Travis Kelce, making them one of the most talked-about celebrity couples.
 This unique scenario has opened the doors for a fascinating range of Taylor Swift prop bets at various online sportsbooks.
-While some sportsbooks may limit these exotic wagers, our top-rated online sportsbooks are fully embracing them.
+While some sportsbooks may limit these exotic wagers or not carry them at all, our top-rated sportsbooks are fully embracing them.
 They offer an impressive array of promotions and offers, including a whopping $5,000 in bonuses and free bets.

 Yes.
 This guide will help you navigate the best sports betting sites to engage in these unique Taylor Swift bets and add an extra layer of excitement to your Super Bowl 2024 experience.